 Now:

-Only once, Zapier will send to your connected app all emails that have already been parsed.
+• Only once will Zapier send to your connected app all emails that have already been parsed.

-Then, every time a new email is processed, it will send the data in real-time to your app using Zapier
+• Then, every time a new email is processed, it will send the data in real-time to your app using Zapier

 Going further with Zapier: advanced usage